TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 The principal features are:

 1. The User Interface comprising a display, buttons and LEDs
-2. Electrical Connectors for supplying power to the Kookaberry, for communications with the Kookaberry, and for the connection of peripherals
+2. Electrical Connectors for supplying power to the **Kookaberry**, for communications with the **Kookaberry**, and for the connection of peripherals

 User Interface
 --------------

-The following features provide information and control for the user of the Kookaberry:
+The following features provide information and control for the user of the **Kookaberry**:

 1. Display, located on the front, is monochrome with cyan (light-blue) pixels.
 It is capable of displaying text and simple line and dot graphics.
 The dimensions of the display are 128 pixels wide by 64 pixels high.
-2. Pushbuttons labelled A, B, C and D.  These are able to be read by scripts on the Kookaberry and their functions are configured by those scripts.
+2. Pushbuttons labelled A, B, C and D.  These are able to be read by scripts on the **Kookaberry** and their functions are configured by those scripts.
-3. Three LEDs (green, orange, and red) which can be controlled by the Kookaberry scripts.
+3. Three LEDs (green, orange, and red) which can be controlled by the **Kookaberry** scripts.
-4. Reset Button located on the rear-top of the Kookaberry.
-It is used to reset the Kookaberry back to its initial start-up conditions, and also to launch the on-board app menu (see later instructions).
+4. Reset Button located on the rear-top of the **Kookaberry**.
+It is used to reset the **Kookaberry** back to its initial start-up conditions, and also to launch the on-board app menu (see later instructions).
 It does not reset the hardware to its power-up state.
 The power must be switched off and switched on again to accomplish a full hardware and software reset.